 A BitTorrent distribution swarm can be partitioned into three network entities and two protocols.
 The first network entity is a centralized software entity, the so-called tracker, which keeps lists of connected peers as well as information about their evolution.
 The tracker replies to peer requests for other peer addresses and ports as well as records simple statistics about the evolution of the swarm.
 The second entity is the set of active peers, which can be further divided into seeds and downloading peers, or leechers.
-A seed is defined to be a peer that has already retrieved an entire file or amount of data, and has stopped downloading data from other peers.
-A seed however may continue to serve other peers.
+A seed is defined to be a peer that already possesses all the content of the swarm, and has stopped downloading data from other peers.
+A seed may however continue to serve other peers.
 Also, an initial seed is necessary for peers to be able to start replicating the content.
-Finally, the third network entity is a server, usually a webserver, which provides the metadata required for joining a specific swarm.
+Finally, the third network entity is a server, usually a web server, which provides the metadata required for joining a specific swarm.
 The distribution of the metadata is not necessarily done via HTTP, but it can be done in any manner.
 Any way of distributing the torrent file is valid.